Skip to main content

 Underground Onewheel Racing Rules

-First off, you’ll need to know the different race classes, which include Men’s, Women’s, Over the Hill (50+), and Clydesdale (+215lbs).
-As for equipment, any Onewheel with any modification is allowed, which includes various rail types, tires, fins/overlanders, or even VESC boards with modified batteries and controllers.
+First, you’ll need to know the different race classes, including Men’s, Women’s, Legends (50+), and Clydesdale (+200lbs).
+As for equipment, any Onewheel with modification is allowed, including various rail types, tires, fins/overlanders, or even VESC boards with modified batteries and controllers.

 Time validation is another important aspect, and you can request validation for any Ride Hermes time in question through data review, video evidence, witnesses, or a re-race.